 Requests are becoming increasingly more complex with requesters asking for a lot of cross cutting information as part of a single request. - 13.
-Requests have varied, a lot of requests have been received about outstanding business rates, who owes the money etc. A number of requests have focused on the use of social work agency staff and information has been sought about Council contracts, particularly in relation to ICT contracts and contracts pertaining to services we offer as traded services.
-As the role out of the 20 mile an hour zones has progressed a number of requests have been about the decision making process.
-As expected every year requests are received about trips and slips, trips abroad and Councillors' expenses. - 14.
-In 2015 most of our requests appeared to be from individuals or from companies wanting contractual information rather than from the press, interns or campaign groups.
-However it is not always possible to identify the source of a request as the requester need only give a name and return address. - 15.
+Requests have varied.
+A lot of requests have sought information about Council contracts, particularly in relation to ICT contracts and contracts pertaining to services we offer as traded services. - 14.
+In 2016 most of our requests appeared to be from individuals or from companies wanting contractual information rather than from the press, interns or campaign groups.
+However, it is not always possible to identify the source of a request as the requester need only give a name and return address. - 15.
 As a result of reducing resources and in an effort to continue to improve the timeliness of responses and minimise the impact of any increase in requests the following measures have been taken: - a.
-Services are now proactively publishing more information online.
-Information published on line is exempt from disclosure under the Act as it is 'information easily accessible by other means'.
-It is only necessary to send the requester a link to where they can obtain the information. - b.
-Published data as required by the 'Transparency Agenda' - c.
-Trained more information champions
+Services are now proactively publishing more information online, as information published on line is exempt from disclosure under the Act as it is 'information easily accessible by other means', all staff have to do is send the requester a link to where they can obtain the information.
+An example of where this has diminished the number of FOI requests is in finance where they now publish data about outstanding business rates on a monthly basis. - b.
+Published data as required by the 'Transparency Agenda'.